MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/achille-lanctot-saumure/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Anciens membres (2021)
+  - Former Members (2021)
 ---

-Achille Lanctôt-Saumure a complété son stage dans le laboratoire MEDomics UdeS à l'automne 2021 dans le cadre du projet EnergAI.
-Il a été en charge de développer un framework pour détecter du texte sur des plans électriques avec Tesseract OCR.
+Achille Lanctôt-Saumure completed his internship in the MEDomics UdeS lab in the fall of 2021 as part of the EnergAI project.
+He was in charge of developing a framework to detect text on electrical drawings with Tesseract OCR.